vingstar/PrivateAI_papers_and_libs/README.md

 ### EzPC [link](https://eprint.iacr.org/2017/1109.pdf)
 > Chandran, Nishanth, Divya Gupta, Aseem Rastogi, Rahul Sharma, and Shardul Tripathi.
 "EzPC: programmable, efficient, and scalable secure two-party computation for machine learning." ePrint Report 1109 (2017).

 The main contribution is to present a new C-dialect language and its compiler to convert the source code to MPC-enabled backend runable executable file.
 In my opinion, this is a good try at the direction of providing easy-to-use interface for developer using MPC.
 This is an open source [project](https://github.com/mpc-msri/EzPC), and the team has made some following research, such as Cryptflow.
+"In summary, EzPC raises the level of abstraction for the programmer, and generates efficient 2PC protocols automatically, while its metatheory provides strong correctness and security guarantees."
+> * Automatic chose whether to use arithmatic circuit or boolean circuit.
+> * ABY backend is used only for now.
+> * The major part, section 4, is about the compiler design to ensure both correctness and security.